AndreaCatania/video_ludo/README.md

 of the same type.

 # Use Video Ludo
+Note: *Make sure that in your system is installed FFmpeg version 3.4.*

 Video Ludo reads as many streams as you desire and converts the codified stream data into something directly usable by the computer; this task is done in a separate thread, and you will be able to retrieve these information using a `StreamReaderEntry`.